 “We’re going to change some stuff for the new year.
 We want the dining room to feel like the kitchen,” says Tyler.

 “We want to bring some of those touches that show our philosophy to the front, put them in front of the customer.”

-Along with his Sous Chef (and in-house preserver!), Katie Lawther and his “Sous-Sous Chef” John Lawless – “Sous-sous may not be a real thing, but it is here.
+Along with his Sous Chef (and in-house preserver!), Kylie Lawther and his “Sous-Sous Chef” John Lawless – “Sous-sous may not be a real thing, but it is here.
 We’re a small team and we all work hard,” says Tyler – they’re looking to bring unexpected, “rare” experiences to Peterborough’s dining scene.

 The food at Rare is a little different.
 At any given time, you’ll find grilled beef heart with market salsa verde or prairie oysters (google it) grilled to perfection.
-It’s part of their commitment to using the whole animal and one of many reasons that keep a personal relationship with their local abattoir.
+It’s part of their commitment to using the whole animal and one of many reasons they keep a personal relationship with their local abattoir.
 Starting this autumn, they’ll be launching a special – by request only – tasting menu that explores the Kawarthas rich food culture.

 Tyler visits the farmers’ market twice a week to pick up produce for the restaurant and touch base with his suppliers.

 On our last visit, he bought every single head of fennel at the market.
 “I bought some last week too, but we served it all with our fish special.
-I want Katie to pickle this for the winter – when we can’t get local fennel anymore,” he said.
+I want Kylie to pickle this for the winter – when we can’t get local fennel anymore,” he said.